craigbpeterson/ITC134/Images/README.md

+### Image Folder
-Uploaded images for embedding in the wiki.
+This folder contains uploaded images for embedding in the wiki.
 YE BOI!